 Urbanization is a non-ending phenomenon.

-Combined with the overall population growth, urbanization will add another 2.5 billion people to cities over the next three decades2.
-Environmental, social, and economic sustainability is a must to keep pace with this rapid expansion that is taxing our cities’ resources.
+Environmental, social, and economic sustainability is a must to keep pace with this rapid expansion taxing our cities' resources.

 The good news?

-Citizens and local authorities are certainly more agile to launch swift initiatives, and smart city technology is paramount to success and meeting these goals.
+Citizens and local authorities are more agile in launching swift initiatives, and smart city technology is paramount to achieving these goals.

 How is IoT technology making cities smarter and better?

 Secure wireless connectivity and IoT technology are transforming traditional elements of city life - like streetlights - into next-generation intelligent lighting platforms with expanded capabilities.

 The scope includes integrating solar power and connecting to a cloud-based central control system with other ecosystem assets.

 These solutions shine far beyond simple lighting needs.